NityaB24/Talk-To-CV/README.md

 - **Provide Improvement Suggestions**: Get constructive feedback on your CV’s content, format, and structure, making it more appealing to recruiters and increasing your chances of landing interviews.

+- **Skill Gap Analysis**: Identify skills that you may be lacking compared to job descriptions, helping you understand areas for improvement.

+- **Role Suggestions**: Receive recommendations for job roles that align with your skills and experience, broadening your job search.

+- **Formatting Suggestions**: Get tips on how to improve the layout and design of your CV for better readability and impact.

 - **Interactive CV Chat**: Engage in a conversational interface that allows you to ask questions about your CV, receive real-time feedback, and explore ways to enhance your application further.

 ## Why Choose TalktoCV?